jpbrab0/blog-engine-elixir/README.md

 ## Presentation

-This project is for study elixir, phoenix, postgres, ecto and anouthers technologies.
+This project is for study elixir, phoenix, postgres, ecto, graphql and anouthers technologies.

 And is builded with:
   - Elixir
   - Phoenix
     * Jason
     * Plug
+  - GraphQL
   - Ecto
   - Docker-Compose